 40. Baby friendliness

 Babies exist in every country on planet Earth, but that doesn’t mean every country is necessarily easy to travel through with a baby.
-Do some research ahead of time on availability of baby items, whether or not a stroller makes sense to bring, whether or not you need a carseat (are you taking taxis or ubers or just using public transportation?), and how difficult it will be to get from place to place.
+Do some research ahead of time on availability of baby items, whether or not a travel stroller makes sense to bring, whether or not you need a carseat (are you taking taxis or ubers or just using public transportation?
+You could travel without a car seat in this case), and how difficult it will be to get from place to place.

 What to Bring Onboard

 39. A BIG diaper bag backpack